scocoh/IPS-RTLS-UWB/Linux/README.md

-# IPS-RTLS-UWB
+# IPS-RTLS-UWB ParcoRTLS Linux Fast API
-Parco RTLS SDK for integrating various hardware positioning systems into a unified format.
+Parco RTLS API for integrating various hardware positioning systems into a unified format.
 Features tag-agnostic, scalable data streams (Full, Subscription, and Polling) and comprehensive services for real-time and historical location tracking.
 Includes tools for database management, map creation, and hardware setup.

-This repository contains the Parco Real-Time Location System (RTLS) software development kit (SDK) and related services.
+This repository contains the Parco Real-Time Location System (RTLS) API and related services.
 Parco RTLS is designed to integrate with various hardware positioning systems, providing a common format for data regardless of the hardware used.
 This allows for seamless upgrades or changes to hardware without impacting the end-user applications built with the Parco SDK.

 For a full history on this code visit https://asproj.com/github-rtls